hakkisabah/lz4-compression-example-with-Vue3-NestJS-and-TypeScript/README.md

 ```

 ## Running Tests:
-To run end-to-end tests, use the following command:
+To run end-to-end tests for back end, use the following command:
 ```bash
 npm run test:e2e
 ```